gardener/gardener/docs/usage/projects.md

 ---
-description: Project operations, roles and what they allow.
-Explaining the Four-Eyes-Principle for resource deletion
+description: Project operations and roles.
+Four-Eyes-Principle for resource deletion
 ---

 # Projects